Sarcoscypha occidentalis: Description

-Anamorphic or imperfect fungi are those that seem to lack a sexual stage in their life cycle, and typically reproduce by the process of mitosis in structures called conidia.
-In some cases, the sexual stage—or teleomorph stage—is later identified, and a teleomorph-anamorph relationship is established between the species.
-The International Code of Botanical Nomenclature permits the recognition of two (or more) names for one and the same organisms, one based on the teleomorph, the other(s) restricted to the anamorph.
-The anamorphic state of S. occidentalis is Molliardiomyces occidentalis, described by John W. Paden.
-This form produces smooth, colorless conidiophores (specialized stalks that bear conidia) measuring 20–230 by 2–3.2 µm.
-The conidia are roughly spherical to ovoid, smooth, translucent (hyaline), and 4.6–7.0 by 3.0–3.8 µm.

 Similar species

-Sarcoscypha occidentalis is frequently confused with S. coccinea, but is distinguished macroscopically from this species by its smaller fruit bodies, smaller spores, and less hairy exterior.
-The two also differ in seasonal and geographic distribution: S. coccinea fruits earlier in the year, and is distributed in eastern North America, in the midwest, in the valleys between the Pacific coast and the Sierras and Cascades, as well as Europe, Africa, Australia, and India.
-Another eastern North American species, S. austriaca, has scarlet fruit bodies up to 6 cm wide, and fruits in the early spring.
+S. occidentalis is frequently confused with S. coccinea, but is distinguished macroscopically from this species by its smaller fruit bodies, smaller spores, and less hairy exterior.
+The two also differ in seasonal and geographic distribution: S. occidentalis fruits from late spring to early autumn in the United States, while S. coccinea fruits earlier in spring, and is distributed in eastern North America, in the midwest, in the valleys between the Pacific coast and the Sierras and Cascades, as well as Europe, Africa, Australia, and India.
+Another eastern North American species, S. austriaca, has scarlet fruit bodies up to 6 cm wide, and fruits in early spring.

 S. occidentalis may also be mistaken for Microstoma floccosum, which occurs in the same habitat.
 M. floccosum, however, has taller cups and is covered with stiff white hairs.
 Another cup-fungus, Scutellinia scutellata, is disc-shaped without a stem, and is fringed with black hairs around its rim.
+Melastiza species usually lack stems and Phillipsia domingensis produces purplish or dark red cups with white undersides.